setphen/recipe/.changeset/rich-files-leave.md

 '@ezcater/recipe': patch
 ---

-Fixes bug where the eznavigation makes an unclickable zone
+fix(EzNavigation): fixes bug where overlay was not visible